dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

 ### ProgramRules with no priority

 Report will highlight all the **Program rules** not configured with **Priority**.
 This is optional but its existence is very important when **ProgramRuleActionType** is **ASSIGN**.
-Rules with ASSIGN action type should have high priotity then the rest of the action types.
+Rules with ASSIGN action type should have higher priority then the rest of the action types.

 ### ProgramRules with no action

 Report will highlight all the **Program rules** not configured with any **ProgramRuleAction**.

-### ProgramRuleVariables without dataEeements
+### ProgramRuleVariables without dataElements

 Report will highlight all the **Program rule variables** not configured with **DataElement**.
 Report will be based on source type configuration.
 DataElement should be provided when the source type of ProgramRuleVariable is **DataElement**.

-### ProgramRuleVariables without attibutes
+### ProgramRuleVariables without attributes

 Report will highlight all the **Program rule variables** not configured with **TrackedEntityAttribute**.
 Report will be based on source type configuration.
 TrackedEntityAttribute should be provided when the source type of ProgramRuleVariable is **Attribute**.

 ### ProgramRuleActions with no data Objects.

 Report will highlight all the **Program rule actions** not configured with any Data object.
 Data object can be either **DataElement** of **TrackedEntityAttribute**.
-There are certain ProgramRuleActions which are responsible for assinging values to either dataelement or trackedentityattribute.
+There are certain ProgramRuleActions which are responsible for assinging values to either dataElement or trackedEntityAttribute.

 ### ProgramRuleActions with no notification

-Report will highlight all the **Program rule actions** which have ProgramRuleActionType set to SENDMESSAGE/SCHEDULEMESSAGE but configuration does not provide any link to notification.
+Report will highlight all the **Program rule actions** which have ProgramRuleActionType set to SENDMESSAGE/SCHEDULEMESSAGE where the configuration does not provide any link to notification.

 ### ProgramRuleActions with no section id